fly2tortoise/SCGAN/README.md

 ## Code used for "SCGAN: Sampling and Clustering-based Neural Architecture Search for GANs".

 # Introduction
-We've desinged a evolutionary neural architecture search algorithm for generative adversarial networks (GANs), dubbed T-EAGAN.
-Experiments validate the effectiveness of T-EAGAN on the task of unconditional image generation.
-Extensive experiments on the CIFAR-10 and STL-10 datasets demonstrated that T-EAGAN only requires 1.08 GPU days to find out a superior GAN architecture in a search space including approximately 10<sup>15</sup> network architectures.
+We've desinged a evolutionary neural architecture search algorithm for generative adversarial networks (GANs), dubbed SCGAN.
+Experiments validate the effectiveness of SCGAN on the task of unconditional image generation.
+Extensive experiments on the CIFAR-10 and STL-10 datasets demonstrated that T-EAGAN only requires 0.42 GPU days to find out a superior GAN architecture in a search space including approximately 10<sup>15</sup> network architectures.
 Our best-found GAN outperformed those obtained by other neural architecture search methods with performance metric results (IS=9.68±0.06, FID=5.54) on CIFAR-10 and (IS=12.12±0.13, FID=12.54) on STL-10.

 # Framework